matthewcmorgan/stelligent-u/02-s3/README.md

 For further reading, see the S3 [Access Policy Language Overview](https://docs.aws.amazon.com/AmazonS3/latest/dev/access-policy-language-overview.html).

+> - File Access is based on the default bucket settings thus far.
+There have been no policies applied yet.
+Thus, the answer of "can anyone else see my file yet?" would be no.  Not unless they have more permissions than I, the creator of the file, have. (root AWS account)

 ##### Question: Sync vs Copy

 _What makes "sync" a better choice than "cp" for some S3 uploads?_

+> By default, sync will only move new and updated files, reducing overwrite bandwidth.

 #### Lab 2.1.3: Exclude Private Objects When Uploading to a Bucket